What is the Havard Institute for World Literature?

 How to apply?

-The application process for the Harvard IWL is now open.
-Applications will be reviewed by the IWL admissions committee on a rolling basis through February 1, 2021, but you should send your materials to GCLR Director Sven Spieker by Monday, January 4th, 2021.
+Check the HIWL website directly for information about the application process.
+Applications will be reviewed by the IWL admissions committee on a rolling basis through February 1, 2022, but you should send your materials to GCLR Director Sven Spieker by Monday, January 4th, 2022.

-Some responses from UCSB graduate students who attended the 2020 Harvard Institute for World Literature (IWL):
+Some responses from UCSB graduate students who attended the past two years of the Harvard Institute for World Literature (IWL):

 I would definitely recommend this important program to my friends and colleagues at the University, and I especially think that this is a unique and invaluable opportunity for international students like myself: students can establish long-lasting connections and bonds with other scholars from all over the world and become part of a Global Network, where differences are celebrated and international approaches are encouraged.